-Institution Name: Southeastern Baptist College Date of Report: 04/10/2021 C o overing Quarter Ending: 03/31/2021 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$225, 048.00 Sectio n (a)(2): \$16,147.00 O Section (a)(3): \$421,74 47.00 Final Report?
+Institution Name: Southeastern Baptist College Date of Report: 10/30/2020 Covering Quarter Ending: 10/30/2020

+Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$36,922.00 Section (a)(2): \$4,320.00 Section (a)(3): \$421,747.00 Final Report?

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
 1 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
 Providing tuition discounts.
-11,827.00 41,062.00 Student support and sustainability Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
-14,524.00 Network cabling solutions and laptops Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
-Upgrading campus technology Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
+4,320.00 82187.00 Student support and account sustainability Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
+Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
+28,764.00 Upgrading campus technology Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
-Costs related to operating additional class sections to enable social 20,896.00 Food service operation changes distancing, such as those for hiring more instructors and increasing campus hours of operations.
+Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.